open-telemetry/opentelemetry-js/examples/collector-exporter-node/README.md

 ### Prometheus UI

-If you are using the default configurations, the prometheus client will be available at <http://localhost:9090>
+The prometheus client will be available at <http://localhost:9090>.

+Note: It may take some time for the application metrics to appear on the Prometheus dashboard.

 <p align="center"><img src="../prometheus/images/prom-counter.png?raw=true"/></p>
 <p align="center"><img src="../prometheus/images/prom-updowncounter.png?raw=true"/></p>